Other Names: Garden Mint, Menthol Mint, Mint, Sage Of Bethlehem, Silver Mint, Spear Mint

 Spearmint Herbal and Edible Use

-Spearmint is edible and Medicinal, the leaves and flowers are edible raw or cooked.
+Spearmint is an edible herbl, the leaves and flowers are edible raw or cooked.
 A strong flavor, they are used in salads or added to cooked foods.
-A medicinal herb tea made from the fresh or dried leaves has a very pleasant and refreshing taste, leaving the mouth and digestive system feeling clean.
+A herb tea made from the fresh or dried leaves has a very pleasant and refreshing taste, leaving the mouth and digestive system feeling clean.
 Also great for mint jelly, an old favorite.

 Spearmint Habitat and Description